 As standard, to get an online English teaching job, you’ll need an internationally-recognised TEFL (Teaching English as a Foreign Language) qualification, like the ones provided by i-to-i TEFL!

-All of our Level 3 and Level 5 TEFL Courses are regulated by Ofqual – the UK Government department responsible for ensuring teaching qualifications are of the highest quality.
+All of our TEFL Courses are regulated by Ofqual – the UK Government department responsible for ensuring teaching qualifications are of the highest quality.
+They are also DEAC approved (which is a regulatory body for online courses, linked to the US-Government).
 And with one of our TEFL certificates to confirm your ability and skills, employers looking for TEFL teachers to fill their online English teaching jobs will be certain to prioritise you.
+If you’re looking to get started, we have a fantastic range of online TEFL courses which are completely flexible to you – so you can learn online and teach online!

-Pro tip: A Level 5 Course or Diploma will give you an extra boost, plus with a 240+ hour Level 5 Course, you’ll benefit from specialised training on teaching English online – win!
+Pro tip: A Level 5 Diploma will give you an extra boost, plus with a 300+ hour Level 5 Course, you’ll benefit from specialised training on teaching English online – win!
+One of our most comprehensive courses, to properly prepare you to teach online, is our Level 5 420hr Advanced TEFL Diploma.

-If instead you choose to complete a Level 3 qualification, you’d also benefit from adding our new Become an Online Tutor Add-On to your certification.
+If instead you choose to complete a Level 3 qualification, you’d benefit from adding our new Become an Online Tutor Add-On to your certification, if you want to teach English online.

-When you’re doing an online English teaching job, you can teach at times that suits you and work around your life.
+When you’ve got an online English teaching job, you can teach at times that suit you and work around your current schedule if you want to.
 You can be in charge of your own working time, effectively being your own boss, as well as teaching a wide variety of students from all over the world!

-Online teaching can be a great way to supplement your income.
+Teaching English online can be a great way to supplement your income.
 It’s also possible for it to become your sole income – as long as you are aware of how best to get yourself up and running.
+Want to know how much you could be earning?
+Take our quick salary quiz!

-The beauty of teaching online is that the typical distractions that are encountered in a traditional classroom are absent.
+The beauty of online English teaching jobs is that the typical distractions that are encountered in a traditional classroom are absent.
 Students are much more focused and eager to learn and get their work done.

 Even younger learners can benefit from learning this way and you’ll find that you don’t have any attention issues with pupils that can normally crop up in a classroom environment.

-Teaching online can be an extremely rewarding experience.
-You can teach students in Saudi Arabia, Brazil, China and more – and all in the one afternoon!
+Online English teaching jobs can lead to extremely rewarding experiences.
+You’ll be able to teach students in Saudi Arabia, Brazil, China and more – and all in the one afternoon!

-So, the question everyone wants to know – ‘how much can you really earn in an online English teaching job?’.
-In honesty, probably more than you think.
+So, the question everyone wants to know – ‘how much can you really earn in an online English teaching job?’
+Honestly?
+Probably more than you think!
 It does all depend on which company you’re teaching through, how many students are in the sessions and how many times a week you’re teaching, and of course the more you put in, the more you’ll get out.

 As a guide, we would suggest that you can typically earn the below: